jthmiller/eDNA-metabarcoding-intro/README.md

 ```
 <path to github directory>/fastp.sh <1.poly-g length> <1.path to fastq directory>  <3.path to your output directory>

+### For the FMT study
+<path to github directory>/fastp-single.sh 120 <1.path to fastq directory>  <3.path to your output directory>

 ```
 2. Next, import the directory of poly-G trimmed FASTQ files into a single 'qiime file' with the 'qza' extension with the 'qiime tools import' command below.
+If you are doing the Fecal transplant study, you will need to run this command twice, once for the demux-1 directory and once for the demux-2 directory.
+Give the output a different name the second time you run it ( such as 'demux-1.qza' and 'demux-2.qza')
 ```
 qiime tools import \
    --type "SampleData[PairedEndSequencesWithQuality]"  \